doge/soundcloud-archiver/README.md

-# soundcloud-like-archiver
+# soundcloud-archiver
-monitors a users recent soundcloud likes, downloads the songs and stores metadata into a mongodb
+have a backup of the music you love, forever.

 ## todo
 - [x] daemon process